facebookresearch/multimodal/examples/flava/README.md

 ### Access ImageNet

 To access the ImageNet dataset, you must first create an account at [HuggingFace](https://huggingface.co/join).
 Once your account is created and your email is confirmed, log in, click on your profile, and go to Settings -> Access Tokens.
 Create a new token with READ access and copy it to clipboard.
 Then run `huggingface-cli login` in your terminal and paste the access token there.
 It should create an auth token at `~/.huggingface/token` that will be used to authenticate the dataset download request.
+Finally, visit the [dataset page](https://huggingface.co/datasets/imagenet-1k) and accept the terms and conditions of the dataset while logged into your account.

 ### Launching and test pretraining